lfrommelt/monty/2021/02_Variables_Assignments/02_Variables_Assignments_Ex.md

 ## Your first program: Calculating the prices of your grocery list

 1. Complete the script: Print a sentence about the total price for cheese and the total price for the apples to the terminal.
 After that, add an additional sentence about the total price of the shopping list (the price of the cheese and the apples together).

+    The output could for example look like this: `All apples together cost 42 magical beans and all cheese together cost 128 magical beans.
+Together they cost 170 magical beans.
+Have a magical day!` Of course, your output can look different to this.
+Make sure that your results are calculated automatically, do not calculate them by hand and fill them in!

    ```python
    # Your grocery list